Brobz/nuca_script/README.md

 --> Takes in two ints: a lower and an upper bound, and returns a pseudo-randomly generated integer ranging from *lower_bound* to *upper_bound* (inclusive on both ends)
 - **void open(buffer : string[],  file_path : string, separator : string)**
 -> Takes in linear string array as a *buffer*, a string as *file_path* and a third string as *separator*.
 Opens and parses the file at *file_path* (relative to the executable's directory at the moment of execution) using the *separator* (or untill it reaches a \n character) and writes the data into the *buffer*.
-Note: The *buffer* must be passed in with no bracket operators, and must have enough space to contain all of the file data, or else the VM will thrown a Buffer Overflow error.
+Note: The *buffer* must be passed in with no bracket operators, and must have enough space to contain all of the file data, or else the VM will throw a Buffer Overflow error.
 If the file ends and there is still space left in the buffer, a "END_OF_STREAM" entry will be  added at the end.
 - **void write(buffer : [], file_path : string, separator : string)**
 -> Takes in any linear array type (except object) as a *buffer*, a string as *file_path* and a second string as *separator*.
-Writes all of the entries from the *buffer* into the file at *file_path*, with a *separator* in between each entry, creating one if it does not previously exist.
+Writes all of the entries from the *buffer* into the file at *file_path*, with a *separator* in between each entry, creating the file if it does not previously exist.
 If the buffer contains an "END_OF_STREAM" entry, output to the file will be stopped at that point.
+## **That's It!**

+You now know pretty much everything  there is to know about NucaScript!
+Fell free to contact me if you find any bugs or typos  : ) Have fun creating!

+Gui.